 The project is quite challenging as it will deal with a wide range of information collected from the users.
 The program has already gathered information of over 3000 people and is working on the outcome.
 Dr. Klimis thinks that this collected data will play a major role in building an AI model for the project.

 The Westmead team is optimistic about the results generated by the program.
 If everything goes smoothly, they hope that the AI program could help to fight CVD by providing people health advice and lifestyle routine without the frequent visit of clinics and hospitals.
-Professor Chow hopes that this program will cut down medical costs and make healthcare more accessible to the common people.
+Professor Chow hopes this program will cut medical costs and make healthcare more accessible to the common people.